 Murray was an employee of the Washington State Department of Social and Health Services … » More …

 It’s sunrise somewhere on the Appalachian Trail.
 Ruth Boden is sitting on top of a mountain, playing her cello as she gazes out at a sea of trees.
 A hiker approaches.
 “So that’s what I’ve been hearing for the past six miles!” he calls out to her, grinning from ear to ear.

 Boden is the cello professor at Washington State University and the founder of Music Outside Four Walls.
 She is challenging the received wisdom that classical music is played in tuxedos in concert halls with whisper-quiet audiences who’ve paid big bucks for a seat.
-So she backpacks, with cello, and gives impromptu … » More …
+So she backpacks, with cello, … » More …

 Nearing total exhaustion from my janitorial labors, I plopped my 19-year-old bones down in the cushy leather office chair of Dr. Seymour Slick, Dean of Science.
 Had I been of a thoughtful nature, I might at that moment have reflected that the way of life I so desperately clung to no longer existed for me.
 I was now a student and a janitor at a university.
 That other life was gone.
 Vanished.
 Evaporated.
 Had being in denial existed back then, I would have been a classic case.
 I simply couldn’t believe that my former life had slipped away like a thief in the night, taking … » More …

 Patrick McManus’s comic formula depends on his creation of a world of oddly